semantic-systems/llm-seminar/README.md

 I will strive to make this classroom an inclusive space for all students.
 Please let me know if there is anything I can do to improve.

-Acts of discrimination, harassment, interpersonal (relationship) violence, sexual violence, sexual exploitation, stalking, and related retaliation are prohibited at UNC-Chapel Hill.
+Acts of discrimination, harassment, interpersonal (relationship) violence, sexual violence, sexual exploitation, stalking, and related retaliation are prohibited.
 If you have experienced these types of conduct, you are encouraged to report the incident and seek resources on campus or in the community.
-Please contact the Director of Title IX Compliance/Title IX Coordinator (Adrienne Allison, adrienne.allison@unc.edu), Report and Response Coordinators (Ew Quimbaya-Winship, eqw@unc.edu; Rebecca Gibson, rmgibson@unc.edu; Kathryn Winn kmwinn@unc.edu), Counseling and Psychological Services (CAPs) (confidential) in Campus Health Services at (919) 966-3658, or the Gender Violence Services Coordinators (confidential) (Cassidy Johnson, cassidyjohnson@unc.edu; Holly Lovern, holly.lovern@unc.edu) to discuss your specific needs.
-Additional resources are available at http://safe.unc.edu.

-## Resources

-The University of North Carolina at Chapel Hill facilitates the implementation of reasonable accommodations, including resources and services, for students with disabilities, chronic medical conditions, a temporary disability or pregnancy complications resulting in barriers to fully accessing University courses, programs and activities.

-Accommodations are determined through the Office of Accessibility Resources and Service (ARS) for individuals with documented qualifying disabilities in accordance with applicable state and federal laws.
-See the ARS Website for contact information: https://ars.unc.edu or email ars@unc.edu.

-UNC-Chapel Hill is strongly committed to addressing the mental health needs of a diverse student body.
-The Heels Care Network website (https://care.unc.edu) is a place to access the many mental resources at Carolina.
-CAPS is the primary mental health provider for students, offering timely access to consultation and connection to clinically appropriate services.
-Go to their website https://caps.unc.edu/ or visit their facilities on the third floor of the Campus Health building for an initial evaluation to learn more.

-Any student who is impacted by discrimination, harassment, interpersonal (relationship) violence, sexual violence, sexual exploitation, or stalking is encouraged to seek resources on campus or in the community.
-Reports can be made online to the EOC at https://eoc.unc.edu/report-an-incident/.
-Please contact the University’s Title IX Coordinator (Elizabeth Hall, interim – titleixcoordinator@unc.edu), Report and Response Coordinators in the Equal Opportunity and Compliance Office (reportandresponse@unc.edu), Counseling and Psychological Services (confidential), or the Gender Violence Services Coordinators (gvsc@unc.edu; confidential) to discuss your specific needs.
-Additional resources are available at safe.unc.edu.
+Please contact the Ombudsperson https://www.leuphana.de/en/university/organisation/ombudsperson.html to discuss your specific needs.

 ## Changes

-The professor reserves the right to make changes to the syllabus including project due dates and test dates.
+The professor reserves the right to make changes to the syllabus including project due dates.
 These changes will be announced as early as possible.

+## Acknowledgements

+Thanks to [Colin Raffel](http://colinraffel.com) for providing this great idea for a seminar under [https://github.com/craffel/llm-seminar/](https://github.com/craffel/llm-seminar/)